sungjkim34/Class83188/README.md

 # Class83188

 ## Project Description
-A TamperMonkey macro written in Javascript to get the class you need.
+A TamperMonkey macro written in Javascript to register for the class you need.

 ## Instructions
 - Download and install the Tampermonkey extension to Google Chrome.